vectorgrp/sil-kit-fmu-importer/README.md

 `VcdlExporter fmu --input-path <Path/To/FMU> --output-path <Path/To/Exported/vCDL>`
 > Only FMU containers are supported (not already extracted FMUs).

+> By default the VcdlExporter does not export the clocks associated with the clocked variables.
+To export them you can pass the following argument: --use-clock-pub-sub-elements
+> This argument only applies to the VcdlExporter based on an FMU.
+VcdlExporter based on a communication interface description always exports all variables, including clocks.

 > Note: An FMU with a model description that includes variables named according to the structured naming convention (i.e. containing a `.`) will generate an incorrect vCDL file.
 To generate a proper one, use a matching communication interface description (e.g. generated with the [Communication Interface Exporter](#communication-interface-exporter) below) and use the following feature to generate the vCDL from it:

 To export a vCDL based on a communication interface description, you can run the following command from the folder where your vCDL Exporter binary resides: